 We repeatedly see Jesus Christ in the book of Job.
-There are prophecies about Christ in the book of Job, and we see Job as a type of Christ.
-Read this chapter from Enduring Trials God’s Way to grasp the book of job pointing to Jesus.
+Read or listen to this chapter from Enduring Trials God’s Way to see Job as a type of Christ.

 Table of contents

 - Jesus Christ in the Book of Job as Mediator

 - Jesus Christ in the Book of Job as Advocate